 I am open to suggestions on this one, still it seems we are these days less likely to run into freakish pagan figments in the American picture book landscape than lovable groundhogs escaping their shadows.
 We do talking animals here, and once in a while heartsick vampires, but the notion of humanoid creatures scuttling around where we cannot see them is conceivably a hazard to our national sleep.
 Bigfoot?
 Come on.
 Considering the variety and spaciousness of our topography, it’s a wonder we are not everywhere imagining elves and otherwise gnomish little things that go bump in the night.

 Often these tales are more dream-like than moral, and often these prove worth revisiting.
 The librarian in my son’s elementary school once pointed me to a couple of strange titles which had apparently endured so much revisiting they were both falling apart at their spines.
 Have you seen these? she wondered.
-I hadn’t, but the saturated weirdness of their illustrations (Thomas Cole, meet James Cameron) seemed to promise that hardly anyone outside of these chalky, dreary walls had either.
-My son goes to one of the many public schools that were conceived by Robert Moses in a fit of razing and re-leveling back in the 50s; they all look pretty much the same.
-We can debate the merits of utilitarian architecture like this.
-Kids’ artwork is certainly stunning in the hallways.
+I hadn’t, but the saturated weirdness of their illustrations seemed to promise that hardly anyone outside of this library’s dreary, utilitarian walls had either.

 The Rainbow Goblins – the first of these books I was pointed to – concerns the sinister intentions of a band of seven different color baldies who wander the valleys and lakesides and mountains hunting for rainbows to suck out their colors.
 “Yellow, being the craftiest, was their chief.”
 Who knew?
 With lassoes and pails and indelicate appetites they venture together toward the last unspoiled country – the Valley of the Rainbow – through meticulously rendered oak panel paintings of cliff-scapes and lightning storms – and boundless fields of flowers which finally provide their undoing.